 Can motivation improve even if I dislike the subject?

 Yes.
 Motivation often improves through progress and structure, not interest alone.
-Small wins make even boring subjects feel manageable.
+Small wins make even dull subjects feel manageable, and keeping the end goal in mind helps when the subject itself does not.

 Is studying every day necessary?